Genital Warts (Human Papillomavirus)

 When should you call your doctor?

-- Sores, bumps, rashes, blisters, or warts on or around your genitals or anus
+- You have sores, bumps, rashes, blisters, or warts on or around your genitals or anus.

-- Burning, pain, or severe itching while urinating
+- You have burning, pain, or severe itching while urinating.

-- For men, an abnormal discharge from your penis
+- You have an abnormal discharge from the vagina or penis.

 Avoid sexual contact until you have been examined by a doctor.

-Sometimes, warts may go away on their own.
+Sometimes warts may go away on their own.
 If you have genital warts, your doctor may observe your condition without using medical treatment.
 This is called watchful waiting.
-This period may vary from a few days to weeks or possibly months.
+This period may vary from several weeks to many months.

 Exams and Tests